JamesTheBard/sisyphus-ffmpeg/README.md

 ### Progress Bars

 The `sisyphus-ffmpeg` module can simplify the output of the encode to only show progress.
 This is a bit rudimentary, but you can pass the frame information for the video stream you're encoding and have it display a progress bar.

+Basically it requires the `Ffmpeg.settings.progress_bar` to be set to `True`, that you provide the video information from the source with the video information in it, and that when running the encode you do not enable `verbose`.

 ```python
 from ffmpeg import Ffmpeg, MediaInfo